 What is the application fee?

 $50.
-However, this can be waived by attending an Information Session or Open House, or by coming for a campus tour.
-It is also waived for all service members and veterans.
+However, this can be waived by attending a Graduate Virtual Information Session or Graduate Open House or by coming for a campus tour.
+Please note that this application fee waiver is available only for students interested in pursuing graduate study in a master's degree or graduate certificate program.
+The application fee is also waived for all service members, veterans, and alumni.

 What is tuition for the graduate programs?

 Tuition varies by program.
 Please visit Tuition & Fees for more information.

 Do I need to send all of the application materials together in a single package?

 No – each piece of your application can come in as they become available.
 The most important piece is to ensure that you complete and submit the online application form.
 Our internal system sends out periodic reminders when we are missing pieces of your application so that you’re continually updated on your full application.

 What is the application deadline?

 Each program either has a unique deadline or rolling admissions.
 See the program pages for details.

 Is the GRE or another standardized test required for admission?

 Currently, students applying to the M.A.
 Clinical Psychology or M.A.
 Forensic Psychology programs must submit scores from the GRE.
 Students applying to the MBA program must submit scores from the GMAT or GRE.
 While standardized test scores are not required for admission to most graduate programs at Roger Williams University, students may be asked to submit scores as an addendum to a completed admission file at the discretion of the faculty.